 One way of looking at the narcissism spectrum is to imagine there are a few levels.
 It ties in, too, to the different forms of abuse that Daughters of Narcissistic Mothers can experience.
-Bear in mind as you read this that this is my interpretation of the spectrum.
-I find it a useful model to describe real experiences.
+Bear in mind as you read this that this is my interpretation of the spectrum rather than any official description.
+I find it a useful model to describe real experiences, and I hope it makes sense to you.

 As I see it, there are four stages in the narcissism spectrum: